Description

 Mechano-Growth Factor (MGF) and Brain Development

 Studies on the brains of developing mice have indicated the presence of MGF as early as 2010.
-The study sheds light on the potential neuroprotective characteristics of the peptide.[7]
-Researchers suggest that MGF appears to be over-expressed in hypoxic brains of rats in the regions of the brain which undergo neuron regeneration.
+The study sheds light on the potential neuroprotective characteristics of the peptide.[8]
+Researchers suggest that MGF appears to be over-expressed in the hypoxic brains of rats in the regions of the brain that undergo neuron regeneration.
 The influence of the peptide on neuron function was suggested in the murine model of ALS (Lou Gehrig’s Disease).
 ALS is characterized by loss of motor neurons and overall progressive weakness.
 Exposure to MGF appeared to improve both actions.
 Research is ongoing.

 Mechano-Growth Factor (MGF) and Cartilage